farhadkpx/DEND-Data-Engneering-Nano-Degree-/Data-Modeling-with-Postgres/README.md

 + The `etl.py` script connects to the Sparkify database, extracts and processes the log_data and song_data, and loads data into the five tables.
 + files which will process the entire datasets.

-`Conclusion:` This Data Modeling with Postgres and Pipeline creation project requires complex interconnection between 6 files which inclues (python, SQL and .py) files, which in successful completion will help us to build a Postgres database to analyze users music listening patterns and more.
+`Conclusion:` This Data Modeling with Postgres and Pipeline creation project requires complex interconnection between 6 template-files, which in successful completion will help us to build a Postgres database to analyze users music listening patterns and more.